Cairo-Dock/cairo-dock-core/README.md

  - Hiding and recalling docks hidden or kept below only on Wayfire (using the [wayfire-shell](https://github.com/WayfireWM/wayfire/blob/master/proto/wayfire-shell-unstable-v2.xml) protocol).

 Known issues:
- - Subdocks disappear when an app is activated (this is a limitation of using xdg-popups).
+ - Subdocks disappear when an app is activated (this is a limitation of using xdg-popups; seems not the be an issue on KWin).
  - Recalling a hidden dock (e.g. by the mouse hitting the screen edge) only works on Wayfire.
  - Tracking visibility does not work, i.e. it is not detected if the dock overlaps with open windows.
  - Crashes in some situations which I believe are caused by a [bug in wlroots](https://github.com/swaywm/wlroots/issues/2543).
 [This patch](https://github.com/swaywm/wlroots/pull/2551) should solve it.